Tai Chi Chuan

 Spiral form teaches how to feed your attack into the opponent or deflect the opponent’s attack aimed at you.
-The spiral form is also known as the opening and closing form, think of it rather like a cone of spiralling force driving inwards or outwards, from foot to hand and hand to foot, there are also other uses in the spiral form.
+The spiral form is also known as the opening and closing form, think of it like a cone of spiralling force driving inwards or outwards, from foot to hand and hand to foot, there are also other uses in the spiral form.

 Joint manipulation, locks and immobilising techniques linked into unbroken flow with a partner.
 Chin Na teaches the student how to apply various holds on the wrist, elbow, and shoulder; these techniques are trained and developed on both sides of the body.
 Once Chi Na has been learnt and the skill level sufficient this is then added to the push hands training, whereas the student learns when to place the manipulation by blending and bending incoming force.
-Chin Na is a responsive defence from various attacks the aim being to neutralise your attackers attack.
+Chin Na is a responsive defence to neutralise your attacker.

 Two-person form developing the four corner hands.
-Pull-down, Split, Elbow-stroke and shoulder stroke.
-How these are learning is crucial in understanding its function and usage.
-This form takes the student a little closer to Tai Chi Chuan self-defence.
+Pull-down, Split, Elbow-stroke and shoulder stroke, sometimes refered to as the Great Pull.
+This two person form takes the student a little closer to Tai Chi Chuan self-defence concept.

 Key to unlocking the Tai Chi Chuan form used for self- defence.
 Ideas relating to the form, utilising self-defence concepts with a partner.
 Linked into a continua’s flow, striking, kicking, grapping, pushing, locking and vital point attack all trained.